Wirecloud/wirecloud/docs/installation_and_admin_guide.md

 This section describes all the requirements of a basic WireCloud installation. **However, these dependencies are not meant to be installed manually in this step, as they will be installed throughout the documentation:**

 - A Database Manager (MySQL, PostgreSQL, SQLite3...)
 - Python 2.6 or 2.7.
-Python 3 and other versions are currently not supported.
-Also the following python packages must be installed:
+WireCloud 0.8.0 adds support for python 3.4+.
+In any case, the following python packages must be installed:
     - Django 1.5+
     - South 0.7.4+
     - lxml 2.3.0+
     - django-compressor 1.4+
     - rdflib 3.2.0+
     - requests 2.1.0+
-    - futures 2.1.3+ (WireCloud 0.7.0 and 0.7.1 required gevent 1.0.0+ but this requirement has been changed by futures on WireCloud 0.7.2+)
+    - futures 2.1.3+ (only on python 2)
     - selenium 2.41+
     - pytz
     - django_relatives